 WingtraOne can be operated safely in the specified wind bounds without caring about wind direction during flight planning.
 The specified wind limitations can be found in the Environmental conditions article.

 Within the specified wind bounds, WingtraOne can handle all orientations, but we typically want it to transition into the wind given the choice.
 Safety and adhering to regulation should be the first concern, but if given the option, try to transition into the wind.
 During back transition in high winds, it can happen that WingtraOne flies slightly over the home point, make sure there is some extra space.
 In this case, the drone will move back over the home position before descending.

 Set the flight direction such that the sweeps are flown perpendicular to the wind in order to maintain a consistent speed during data collection.
 Try to reduce heavy tailwinds or wind blowing from behind during flight.
 In case of heavy elevation change, prioritize flying parallel with contour lines over any adjustments for wind in case both are not possible to account for in your planning.
 The consequences of less-than-ideal positioning for wind are potentially less than flying too close to the ground.

 This is the most important part to understand for flying in winds.
 Spatial orientation is an important concept to safely control the UAV on the descent.
 Spatial orientation defines our natural ability to maintain our body orientation and/or posture in relation to the surrounding environment.
 During an automated landing, WingtraOne naturally orientates into the wind, and will continue to naturally turn into the headwind dynamically.
-This is why it might turn on its yaw axis during descent.
+This is why it might turn around its vertical axis during descent.

 - The automatic descent appears to be happening in the wrong location and you want to correct manually

 - Winds are causing the Wingtra to descend at an angle that may cause a forward fall after landing.
 You want to pause and wait until the wind gust passes by.